With an area of about 3,200 Km² the Gulf of Fonseca is shared by Honduras, Nicaragua and El Salvador.

 Here you can enjoy the magnificent view to the volcanic island of Amapala while you walk on the beach or have a cold drink while swinging on a hammock.
-Meals avaliable here or Meanguera.
+Meals available here or Meanguera.

-In the Gulf of Fonseca we find some of them: Cosigüina is Nicaragua’s Easternmost tip; the islands Amapala (Honduras only volcano), Conchagüita and Meanguera and Conchagua volcano in Salvadoran territory.
+The Pacific coast of the continent is a subduction zone and the reason so many volcanoes line up along the coastline from North to South.
+In the Gulf of Fonseca we find some of those volcanoes: Cosigüina is Nicaragua’s Easternmost tip.
+Besides the islands Amapala (Honduras only volcano), Conchagüita, Meanguera and Conchagua in Salvadoran territory.
 All of them can be seen on the boat ride.